-3. Executive-Level Variables.
-Specifications (b) and (c) reflect a model that excludes the capture theory a priori (in effect, a model that assumes s = 0).
+3. Executive-level variables.
+Specifications (b) and (c) reflect a model that excludes the capture theory a priori (in effect, a model that assumes s=0).
 We include regression (b) as a robustness check because it uses only the variables most commonly included in executive pay regressions.
 In this simpler specification, the impact of size, profitability, and stock growth is much the same as in specification (c).
-Given that

-10. In many tobit regressions (e.g., those in Ramseyer and Rasmusen (2003)), the regression coefficients have little meaning in themselves and must be converted to "marginal effects" by seeing how their effect on the underlying indicator variable translates into a change in the expected value of the observed variable.
-That does not apply here.
-Here, we use tobit because we do not observe the exact levels of taxes paid if they are below 10 million yen, not because the minimum level of taxes an executive can legally pay is 10 million no matter what his income.
+Given that specification (c) includes tobit because we do not observe the exact levels of taxes paid if they are below 10 million yen, not because the minimum level of taxes an executive can legally pay is 10 million no matter what his income.
 We are not interested in how independent variables affect the expected observed level of taxes, which is usually the censoring bound of 10 million, but in how they affect the taxes themselves.
-A predicted level of taxes below the censoring bound-8 million, for example-makes sense in our regression, unlike in the typical tobit setting.
-Thus, the tobit coefficient itself, the "linear predictor," is the correct measure of the marginal effect.
+A predicted level of taxes below the censoring bound-8 million, for example- makes sense in our regression, unlike in the typical tobit setting.
+Thus the tobit coefficient itself, the "linear predictor," is the correct measure of the marginal effect.

-specification (c) includes the executive-level variables, we shall focus primarily on it in the discussion later.
+the executive-level variables, we shall focus primarily on it in the discussion below.

 Specification (c) shows that income rises with the size of the company for both types of executives.
 Studies based on U.S. ExecuComp data reach much the same conclusion.
-In their various specifications, for example, Gabaix and Landier (2008) find elasticities ranging from 0.26 to 0.37.
+In their various specifications, for example, Gabaix & Landier (2008) find elasticities ranging from .26 to .37.
 For Company Men, we find that income rises by 2.17% for each 10% increase in size.
 For Capitalists, we find no significant difference.
-Thus, we obtain Finding 2.
+Thus we obtain Finding 2.

-FINDING 2: Executive pay in Japan rises with company size at a rate of 2.17% for each 10% increase in assets.
+Finding 2: Executive pay in Japan rises with company size at a rate of 2.17% for each 10% increase in assets.

 An increase in a firm's stock price raises the income of Capitalists but not of Company Men.
-This phenomenon is what one would expect-not from any need for incentives, but simply from their stock ownership.
+This phenomenon is what one would expect - not from any need for incentives, but simply from their stock ownership.
 By contrast, profitability measured as return on assets has a positive and significant effect on the income of both groups of executives.
-Thus, we obtain Finding 3.
+Thus we obtain Finding 3.

-FINDING 3: Stock price growth fails to explain differences in the incomes of employee CEOs in Japan, but their incomes do rise by 3.4% with each additional 1% of accounting profitability.
+Finding 3: Stock price growth fails to explain differences in the incomes of employee CEOs in Japan, but their incomes do rise by 3.4% with each additional 1% of accounting profitability.

-Studies of American CEOs beginning with Jensen and Murphy (1990) have routinely found that performance has a small effect on CEO pay.
-We find that a 1% increase in the level of performance (e.g., from 4% to 5%) is associated with a 3.4% increase in pay (at that starting level, an elasticity of 0.14).
-Using Japanese tax data similar to ours, Basu et al. (2007) similarly find a positive effect of accounting profit on executive income, but they do not distinguish Company Men from Capitalists.
+Studies of American CEOs beginning with Jensen & Murphy (1990) have routinely found that performance has a small effect on CEO pay.
+We find that a 1% increase in the level of performance (e.g. from 4% to 5%) is associated with a 3.4% increase in pay (at that starting level, an elasticity of .14).
+Using Japanese tax data similar to ours, Basu, Hwang, Mitsudome & Weintrop (2007) similarly find a positive effect of accounting profit on executive income, but they do not distinguish Company Men from Capitalists.